Similarity reports on Turnitin

 Note: Similarity Reports should be displayed to students by default.

-- In your Moodle paper, select Turn editing on, top right.
+- In your Moodle paper, on the top right, select Turn editing on.

 - Next to assignment name, select Edit, then Edit Settings.